Sid Vere: Storylines

 Sid arrives at the Mill Health Centre as an F2 doctor having completed two prior placements before working there.
 Heston Carter (Owen Brenman) wants to be Sid's mentor, but Howard Bellamy (Ian Kelsey) allocates him Zara Carmichael (Elisabeth Dermot Walsh).
 Zara preys upon his insecurities and bullies him, telling him to reconsider his occupation.
 After being verbally abused by a patient, Sid talks to Heston, finding him easier to talk to than Zara.
 Sid begins to date colleague Ayesha Lee (Laura Rollins), but when he tries to move the relationship too quickly, Ayesha dumps him.
 Eventually, Sid leaves the Mill and launches an action against Zara for bullying in the workplace.
 Several months later, a newly qualified Sid returns and takes up a position as a GP.
 Sid and Zara resolve their differences.
 After a Christmas party at the Mill, Sid goes home with Zara, and the pair have sex.
 Zara's partner Daniel Granger (Matthew Chambers) sees and does not react.
 However, when they are work, Daniel lashes out and punches Sid.

 Sid collapses at the Mill, and arsenic is found in his blood.
 Ayesha suspects that he has been poisoned by patient Charlotte Hill (Debra Stephenson).
 Sid discovers that his parents Estelle (Suzette Llewellyn) and Tye Vere (Daniel Hill) had another child before Sid was born.
 After reading their confidential medical notes, it is revealed that his brother, Laurence Richards (Rishard Beckett), has Down's syndrome, and that Estelle and Tye left him at the hospital as a newborn.
 Sid manages to track him down, where Laurence explains that he is happy with his life.
 When Imogen Hollins (Charlie Clemmow) is in Letherbridge, the pair flirt with each other.
 When Imogen's mother, Karen Hollins (Jan Pearson), finds out, she is initially unhappy due to Sid's relationship history.
 However, when Karen's husband Rob Hollins (Chris Walker) persuades her that Sid is a reliable person, Karen sets them up.
 When Sid and Imogen have sex, he discovers a lump on her breast.
 He does an inspection, and refers her to a private clinic.
 Despite Imogen not having cancer, the pair agree that the spark in the relationship has gone due to the incident.

 Reception

 At the 21st National Television Awards, Rice was longlisted for the Newcomer award.
 For his portrayal of Sid, Rice was longlisted for Best Actor at the British Soap Awards in 2017, 2018 and 2019.
 He was also shortlisted for Best Male Acting Performance at the 2019 RTS Midlands Awards.
+Then in 2023, Rice received a nomination for the British Soap Award for Best Leading Performer.